telerik/xaml-docs/knowledge-base/kb-gridview-howto-create-multiselection-combobox-column.md

     }
 {{endregion}}

-__3.__ Finally, we need to define our custom column and set the ItemsSource property to a collection, which will transferred to the RadComboBox.
+__3.__ Finally, we need to define our custom column and set the ItemsSource property to a collection which will be transferred to the RadComboBox.

  #### __[XAML]__
 {{region xaml-kb-gridview-howto-create-multiselection-combobox-column-2}}